MichaelFriel/weather-dashboard/README.md

 *This image shows the current weather in Los Angeles and a Five-Day Forecast*

 ## Credits

 This application relies on the OpenWeatherMap API: https://openweathermap.org/api

+## License

+Mit License can be found within the Git repository.